demenvil/naivecoin-PHP-SDK/README.md

 # Use

-Initalize Class Naivecoin
-Set host and post with __construct
+Initialize Class Naive Coin, set host and port with __construct

 ##### public headers